 Subject to paragraph 1.6.2, where a Supply Meter Point is Isolated the Annual Quantity for the Supply Point in which it is comprised shall remain unchanged.

 For the purposes of this paragraph 1.6.11, the "Effective Period" shall mean the Gas Year excluding the period of time commencing from and including 1 August until and including 14 September.
-Where a Supply Point Confirmation made in respect of a Larger Supply Point becomes or will become effective during the Effective Period the Proposing User may during the Effective Period but not later than 23 Supply Point Systems Business Days after the Supply Point Registration Date nor more than 7 Supply Point Systems Business Days earlier, notify the Transporter that the Proposing User considers the Annual Quantity of a Proposed Supply Point or (as the case may be) variable that determines the End User Category of the Supply Point (pursuant to Section H 1.2), fails to satisfy the requirement in paragraph 1.6.6 and shall have the right to appeal the Annual Quantity under paragraph 1.6.13(a)(i).
+Where a Supply Point Confirmation made in respect of a Larger Supply Point becomes or will become effective during the Effective Period the Proposing User may during the Effective Period but not later than 23 Supply Point Systems Business Days after the Supply Point Registration Date nor more than 7 Supply Point Systems Business Days earlier, notify the CDSP that the Proposing User considers the Annual Quantity of a Proposed Supply Point or (as the case may be) variable that determines the End User Category of the Supply Point (pursuant to Section H 1.2), fails to satisfy the requirement in paragraph 1.6.6 and shall have the right to appeal the Annual Quantity under paragraph 1.6.13(a)(i).

-The Transporter shall not later than 14 September in the preceding Gas Year notify to the Registered User the Annual Quantity for each Supply Point for the relevant Gas Year and the applicable End User Category (where appropriate) in respect of each Supply Point.
+The CDSP shall not later than 14 September in the preceding Gas Year notify to the Registered User the Annual Quantity for each Supply Point for the relevant Gas Year and the applicable End User Category (where appropriate) in respect of each Supply Point.

 Where following the notification of the Annual Quantity further to paragraph 1.6.12:

-in respect of any Larger Supply Point, the Registered User may not later than 31 July of the relevant Gas Year (or in the case of Larger Supply Points under paragraph 1.6.11, 23 Supply Point Systems Business Days after the Supply Point Registration Date during the Effective Period) notify the Transporter that the Registered User considers that the Annual Quantity of that Supply Point fails to satisfy the requirement in paragraph 1.6.6 either:
+in respect of any Larger Supply Point, the Registered User may not later than 31 July of the relevant Gas Year (or in the case of Larger Supply Points under paragraph 1.6.11, 23 Supply Point Systems Business Days after the Supply Point Registration Date during the Effective Period) notify the CDSP that the Registered User considers that the Annual Quantity of that Supply Point fails to satisfy the requirement in paragraph 1.6.6 either:

 on the basis of substantial evidence as to the actual consumption of gas; or